-Bear Valley Mountain Resort offers a total of ten lifts (including 2 high speed lifts) and 75+ trails across 1680 ski-able acres with a 1900′ vertical drop!
+California’s 6th largest ski area, Bear Valley Mountain Resort offers a total of ten lifts (including 2 high-speed lifts) and 75+ trails across 1680 ski-able acres with a 1900′ vertical drop!
 25% of trails are beginner difficulty, 40% are intermediate and 35% are advanced or higher.
-Breath taking scenery 360 degrees!
+Breathtaking scenery 360 degrees!
 Bear Valley has invested heavily in snow guns, ensuring long snow seasons, even if Mother Nature doesn’t cooperate.

-For the more advanced skiers and boarders, Bear Valley’s famed Grizzly Bowl has enough cliffs, chutes and steeps to keep even the best occupied.
+For the more advanced skiers and boarders, Bear Valley’s famed Grizzly Bowl and Snow Valley has enough cliffs, chutes, and steeps to keep even the best occupied.
 This terrain is among some of the best in the world!

 The Bear Valley/Lake Alpine area is the only area in California where you can rent snowmobiles and go on an unguided adventure.

-Locals ride snowmobiles into the deep High Country to gain access for back country skiing and snowboarding.
+Locals ride snowmobiles into the deep High Country to gain access for backcountry skiing and snowboarding.
 Please stop by Bear Valley Snow Mobile for a map.
-Respect non-motorized Wilderness areas and obey speed limits where posted through town and the Lake Alpine area.
+Respect non-motorized Wilderness areas and obey speed limits were posted through town and the Lake Alpine area.
 Be aware of avalanche dangers when traveling off the groomed snow highway.
 Snowmobiling is a fun sport for the whole family, but there are risks.
-No under age drivers, no DUI’s, wear a helmet and know before you go.
+No underage drivers, no DUI’s, wear a helmet and know before you go.

 Sledding and Tubing